de-Medeiros-insect-lab/Cicindelinae_ID/README.md

 - `CLAUDE.md` - Development guidelines and project documentation for AI assistants

 ### Data and Images
-- `images/` - Dataset directory containing train/valid/test splits organized by taxonomic labels
+- `images/` - Dataset directory containing train/valid/test splits organized by taxonomic labels.
+The actual files are not available in this repository due to storage size.
 - `unknowns/` - Test images for model evaluation and inference

 ### Models and Results